 4. The Motor Runs Constantly

-While refrigerators cycle on and off throughout the day, they shouldn’t run non-stop.
-If yours seems like it’s always “on,” it could be working overtime to compensate for an internal problem.
+While refrigerators cycle on and off throughout the day, it could be one of the top signs your refrigerator needs repair if it runs non stop.
+If yours seems like itβs always βon,β it could be working overtime to compensate for an internal problem.

 Possible reasons: